 It is a practice to exploit internet users through social engineering and fear tactics where the scammer disguises themself as a computer technician whose work is to resolve problems associated with the device.
 It is primarily done through a telephonic call where they target innocent individuals.

-How to identify the scam process?
+How do we identify the scam process?

 The attacker pretends to be an employee of a prominent company in the market and claims that the user’s ISP has discovered malware in the computer, which the person on the phone or the other side urges to remove.
-Their strategies include calling from a number that matches the user’s code so that the target picks it without delay.
+Their strategies include calling from a number matching the user’s code so the target picks it without delay.
 The scammer further persuades the user to download the remote control software, namely pcAnywhere, GoToMyPC, TeamViewer or any other.

 The person targeting the user now controls the device and communicates via the chat box or phone.
 He demonstrates Event Viewer, which invariably showcases errors or warnings for relatively innocuous occurrences.
-The caller informs that this is proof of malware on the system and provides to get away after the victim pays the fees.
+The caller informs that this is proof of malware on the system and provides a way to get away after the victim pays the fees.
 The caller could ask for credit card-related information or to make a payment.

 What is the situation in India when it comes to scams?